Labirintami/doc/docs/layout/api/layout_headericon_config.md

 title: headerIcon
 ---

-@short:
-an icon used in the header of a cell
+@short: an icon used in the header of a cell

-@type: string
+@signature: headerIcon?: string;

 @example:
 var layout = new dhx.Layout("layout_container", {